5. That is the Fool that is Singing

 That also happened another time.
 He had a granddaughter who had diphtheria, and her throat was being squeezed shut slowly.
 He couldn’t heal her.
 I didn’t see it happening, but others told me.
 He stayed with her and sang softly.
 When the child had her last convulsions, Tamas shouted violently, as an animal.
 That shouting also came up in me when I was feeling so powerless.

 I picked up a large aluminum cake bottom, and started to hit it.
 First I wanted to destroy everything around me, But I thought “It is too valuable.”
 I was able to think that clearly.
 Then I took an aluminum baking tray, and hit it until it was broken, completely broken.
 I was shouting as loud as I could.
-The I took a second one, but I hit it less hard, so it would last longer, but that one broke too.
+Then I took a second one, but I hit it less hard, so it would last longer, but that one broke too.
 Then I took a plastic bucket.
 That was my first drum.
 A kitchen bucket.
-All means are ok.
+All means are OK.
 It doesn’t have to be a real drum.
 It can be something that is around, on which you can make sound, to express yourself and even to destroy it.

 In this way, I was drumming for a couple of weeks.
 The neighbors were saying: “That is the fool that is singing.”
 Of course, they knew the situation with my wife, and they showed a lot of understanding for my pain.
 “He will stop.”, they said.
 Actually I didn’t stop, but I stopped shouting that loud.

-One day, a spiritual friend came to visit me, a woman I had know since 1969.
+One day, a spiritual friend came to visit me, a woman I had known since 1969.
 It was the first time that I did that when someone else was present.
 That was my first deliberate shamanization.

 During the singing, I was feeling like I was in a large forest, and I saw a wild boar approaching me, and it wanted to crush me.
 Suddenly I felt a great power behind me, what was not part of me, as if my guardian spirit or my master was present behind me.
 I don’t know who it was, but its presence made the boar dissolve before it could reach me.
 At that moment I heard a bird singing on the branch of a tree, still during that shamanization.
 After that I felt relieved and lighter.
 I felt that the worst evil had been dissolved or atomized, and that the sound came from above, from higher spheres.